 The BLL of a rated Shackle must be at least 1.5 x the trailer ATM.

 How to calculate BLL

-BLL (Break Load limit) is calculated by multiplying the WLL (Stamped Load) x 6.
+You can find the BLL (Break Load limit) by multiplying the WLL (Stamped Load) x 6.
 Therefore, a 1t Stamped shackle has a BLL of 6t.

-A 2t shackle has a rating of 2 x 6 = 12t.
+A 2-tonne shackle has a rating of 2 x 6 = 12t.
 Divide by 1.5t = 8t.
 Therefore, a 2t shackle is rated to a max ATM 8t trailer

 Finally, divide 6t by 1.5 = 4t (note above).
 Therefore, a 1 tonne Dee Shackle with a pin of 10mm would be suitable for trailers up to 4t.